MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P3-going-react/content.md

 >      render: function() {
 >        // Return the JSX inside of brackets
 >        return (
->          // Put your HTML here
+>          // CODE HERE - Put your HTML here
 >        );
 >      }
 >    });